p-adams/clj-cljs-counter-example1/README.md

 # Server-Client Counter App

-An example of how to set up a connection between a Reagent client and Compojure backend in development, and serve the client production build as a static resource.
+An simple, crude example of how to set up a connection between a Reagent client and Compojure backend in development, and serve the client production build as a static resource.

+For a better example, using a Ring Handler, see: [I'm an inline-style link] https://github.com/p-adams/clj-cljs-counter-example